Self-Help Tips for Managing Obsessive-Compulsive Disorderby Eileen Bailey Health Writer

 Try to slowly cut back on your compulsive behaviors

-For example, if you must check to see if the stove is turned off 10 times, allow yourself to check 8 times, then 6, then 4 until you are able to check only once.
+For example, if you must check to see if the stove is turned off 10 times, allow yourself to check eight times, then six, then four until you are able to check only once.
 If you are still struggling with OCD, talk with your doctor or therapist about other types of treatment and work closely with a therapist to come up with additional self-help strategies for your unique situation.

 Delay performing your ritual

-If you must immediately perform a ritual, for example, if you touch someone you must immediately wash your hands, try to delay washing your hands for 1 minute, 3 minutes, 5 minutes, etc. Try to continue to delay the time between the incident and the ritual until you feel comfortable not performing the compulsion.
+If you must immediately perform a ritual, for example, if you touch someone you must immediately wash your hands, try to delay washing your hands for one minute, three minutes, five minutes, etc. Try to continue to delay the time between the incident and the ritual until you feel comfortable not performing the compulsion.